w11k/ngx-componentdestroyed/README.md

 [![Build Status](https://travis-ci.org/w11k/ngx-componentdestroyed.svg?branch=master)](https://travis-ci.org/w11k/ngx-componentdestroyed)
 [![npm version](https://badge.fury.io/js/%40w11k%2Fngx-componentdestroyed.svg)](https://badge.fury.io/js/%40w11k%2Fngx-componentdestroyed)

+# Warning for Angular 9 users

+**This library does currently not work with Angular 9!
+We are working on a fix.
+Unfortunately, we expect API changes.**

 # Unsubscribe from Observables in Angular

 This library provides utility methods which help to unsubscribe from ReactiveX's Observables in Angular applications.